Welcome to my website! I'm a poet and programmer and currently a member of the full-time faculty at NYU's Interactive Telecommunications Program.

 Bio

-Allison is a computer programmer, poet, educator and game designer whose teaching and practice address the unusual phenomena that blossom when language and computers meet.
-She is an Assistant Arts Professor at NYU's Interactive Telecommunications Program, where she earned her master's degree in 2008.
+Allison Parrish is a computer programmer, poet, and game designer whose teaching and practice address the unusual phenomena that blossom when language and computers meet.
+She is an Assistant Arts Professor at NYU’s Interactive Telecommunications Program.

 Allison is originally from West Bountiful, Utah and currently lives in Brooklyn.